 Cravatt BF, Long JZ, Li W, Nomura DK.
 "United States Patent 12998642 Methods and compositions related to targeting monoacylglycerol lipase", The Scripps Research Institute, Jul 1, 2010

 Current Research and Scholarly Interests

-Our laboratory focuses on the circulating factors in blood plasma that are secreted by and act on peripheral metabolic tissues.
-We are especially interested in those that are dynamically modulated by physiologic energy stressors such as nutrient availability, physical activity, or environmental temperature.
+Our laboratory focuses on the endocrine hormones and other circulating hormone-like molecules that regulate mammalian energy metabolism.
+With modern mass spectrometry, it is now recognized that blood plasma likely contains many more bioactive factors than previously recognized, secreted by cell types that were not previously considered to have endocrine functions.
 What are the identities of these molecules?
 What energy stressors do they respond to?
 Where are they made?
 What cell types or tissues do they act on?
 We use chemical biology and mass spectrometry-based technologies as discovery tools.
 We combine these tools with classical biochemical and genetic approaches in cell and animal models.
 Our goal is to uncover new endocrine pathways of organismal energy metabolism.
 Recent studies from our laboratory have identified a family of cold-regulated circulating lipids that stimulate mitochondrial respiration as well as an exercise-stimulated thermogenic polypeptide hormone.
 We suspect that many more remain to be discovered.
 We anticipate that our approach will uncover fundamental mechanisms that control mammalian energy homeostasis.
 In the long term, we hope to translate our discoveries into therapeutic opportunities that matter for metabolic and other age-associated chronic diseases.

 Independent Studies (3)